Tracing Mathematical Proficiency Through Problem-Solving Processes: Dataset

-Beyond these structured attributes, \dataset\ also contains rich records of students' interaction sequences, including student IDs, question IDs, and their handwritten problem-solving processes.
-Because such data may expose personal information, we implemented privacy-preserving measures.
-Student IDs and question IDs were mapped to non-reversible digital identifiers to ensure anonymity.
-For the handwritten problem-solving processes, we applied OCR pipeline based on GPT-5~\cite{openai2025gpt5}.
+Beyond these attributes, \dataset\ also contains rich records of students' interaction sequences, including student IDs, question IDs, and handwritten PSP.
+Since such data may expose personal information, we implemented privacy-preserving measures.
+Student and question IDs were mapped to non-reversible digital identifiers to ensure anonymity.
+For handwritten PSP, we applied an OCR pipeline based on GPT-5~\cite{openai2025gpt5}.
 After initial transcription, we further leveraged GPT to evaluate and refine the OCR outputs, thereby improving both privacy protection and data quality.
-Detailed prompts used in the OCR pipeline are provided in Appendix~\ref{app:ocr_prompts}
+Detailed prompts and discussion of OCR quality are provided in Appendix~\ref{app:ocr_prompts}